 Syracuse Community Abroad

 Syracuse University prohibits harassment or discrimination related to any protected category including creed, ethnic or national origin, gender, pregnancy, disability, marital status, political or social affiliation, age, race, color, veteran status, military status, religion, sexual orientation, domestic violence status, gender identity, gender expression, or perceived gender.
-Any complaint of discrimination or harassment related to any of these protected bases will be reported to the University’s Chief Equal Opportunity, Inclusion, and Resolution Services Officer by the Syracuse Abroad Assistant Director, Student Services.
+Any complaint of discrimination or harassment related to any of these protected bases will be reported to the University’s Chief Equal Opportunity, Inclusion, and Resolution Services.
 Compliance efforts under various laws including Titles VI, IX and Section 504 or the Rehabilitation Act will be coordinated.

 If you feel that your safety is being threatened in any way, support is available to you abroad and on the main campus in three ways.
 Call the local 24-hour emergency number provided to you during orientation.
 Reach out to staff abroad for assistance.
 To access confidential and privileged resources, contact the 24-hour phone number of the Sexual and Relationship Violence Response Team, available 24 hours per day, 7 days per week at 315-443-4715.
 You will receive more information about specific staff abroad who you may contact should you need assistance.
 Support is available to you, and staff are always available to assist.